 By Nicole Aszalos, Musuem of Ontario Archaeology Curator

-For the month of June, I spent most of my days out of the office and in the trenches at Thornton Abbey in North Lincolnshire England.
+For the month of June, I spent most of my days out of the office and in the trenches at Thornton Abbey in North Lincolnshire, England.
 Since this was my first time in England, I wanted to experience as much as I possibly could.
-To do this, I left a few days early to travel York and Leeds to gain an understanding and appreciation of history I was hoping to unearth.
-And being the Harry Potter fan that I am, I just had to venture on a day touring The Shambles, an opportunity that the nerdiness in me fully appreciated.
+To do this, I left a few days early to travel to the cities of York and Leeds to gain an understanding and appreciation of the history I was hoping to unearth.
+And, being the Harry Potter fan that I am, I just had to venture on a day touring The Shambles, an opportunity that the nerd in me fully appreciated.

-My goal in York and Leeds was to gain an understanding of the museums and their presentation of history since this is something I am passionate about.
+My goal in York and Leeds was to gain an understanding of the museums and their presentation of history, since this is something I am passionate about.
 I spent my days touring museums and historic sites such as York Minister, York Castle Museum, and the Royal Armouries in Leeds just to name a few.
 It was exciting to see how interactive these museums were with engaging the visitor in history.
 The museums I visited created immersive experiences by combining both historic objects and modern technology in their displays.
-One of the most immersive and unsettling experiences happened while exploring the dungeons of York Castle Museum where projections of actors representing some of the most notorious people hung at the gallows played in each cell.
-Being the active person I am I also spent a couple hours hiking historic paths including what remains of the Roman Wall in York.
+One of the most immersive and unsettling experiences happened while exploring the dungeons of York Castle Museum where projections of actors, representing some of the most notorious people hung at the gallows, performed in each cell.
+Being the active person I am, I also spent a couple hours hiking historic paths including what remains of the Roman Wall in York.
 Read more

-As part of our behind the scenes series: Meet Desiree Barber, a MOA Intern
+As part of our behind the scenes series: Meet Desiree Barber, an MOA Intern

 When travelling in Europe at 16, I fell in love with art history and architecture.
 Consequently, I decided working within art, history and culture was what I wanted to do as a career.
 However, after receiving some advice, I took a detour towards college for Dental Assisting.
 After finishing the program I decided being a dental assistant for the rest of my life was not what I wanted.
 So, I entered university to pursue my dream.
 After I received my Bachelor of Arts, I saw the need for a post-graduate program.
 I started at Georgian College for the Museum and Gallery Studies program.
 The final semester requires an internship, which I am completing at the Museum of Ontario Archaeology (MOA).
 Read more